 Every technology and invention have its advantages and some disadvantages too, while some talk about benefits of preserving current internet’s uncensored state whereas on the other hand others defined such state as a breeding ground for potential criminal activities.
 The technologies which are now threats were once made to serve a legitimate purpose but later it lost its way.

-Although there are numerous threats on the scene, preventive measures have also been provided preventing such attacks.
+As you knew what is cyber security and its types, also preventive measures have also been provided preventing such attacks.
 The users have to compromise because there is no set form for technologies and to fill this lacuna cyber security has been made flexible with the advancement of technologies.